Quick Site Links

 SD Art Prize Mission: Fusing Energy for San Diego Visual Arts: Mentorship, Education, Recognition, Collaboration

 What is the Prize for?
-The SD Art Prize annually awards art of excellence made in San Diego County by established artists and emerging artists.
+The SD Art Prize annually awards art of excellence made in San Diego County.
 There is no age, gender or ethnic requirements attached to the prize.
 Art can be of any media but consideration is given to the restrictions of the exhibitions spaces for work on display.
 The nominating committee looks for a body of work of excellence created in the last three years, which explores a unique viewpoint.

 What is the purpose of the Prize?
 The SD Art Prize gives exposure to deserving SD County artists through a series of exhibitions, websites, published reviews, catalogues and educational materials.
 Art Professional are asked to contribute to these notes and those writers are part of the nominating committee for the next year of the prize.
 The SD Art Prize is growing a network of art professionals and patrons and facilitates collaboration with arts organizations and the media to raise awareness of the visual arts.